| CUSTER,

 (Twentieth Century Edition), 1907.

-leaders and Indian fighter, died with most of his
+War leaders and Indian fighter, died with most

-command at the Battle of Little Big Horn, June 25,
+of his command at the Battle of Little Big Horn,

-a bronze statue, stood adjacent the Headquarters Building.
+topped with a bronze statue, stood adjacent the

 A